Types of Drug Crimes

 - Possession: This offense refers to having a controlled substance on your person, or otherwise within your control.
 Possession could be through a pocket, on your person, in parts of your vehicle, and in your home.
 In addition, you could be arrested for possession of drug paraphernalia, including pipes, baggies, bongs, vape pens, and other items used to consume controlled substances.

-- Manufacturing: Any act related to producing controlled substances is prohibited.
+- Manufacturing: Any action related to producing controlled substances is prohibited.
 This may include manufacturing, growing plants, storage, weighing, packaging, and any other conduct that relates to the manufacturing process.

 - Trafficking: This type of drug offense pertains to business transactions surrounding the transfer of controlled substances to other individuals.
 Buying, selling, transporting, and related acts are prohibited, regardless of whether you were exchange money or some other item of value.

 From these descriptions, you can see that all three forms of drug crimes are defined very broadly under Minnesota law.
 Plus, there may be some overlap among them, potentially leading to more serious charges or multiple counts.
 Due to these complications, having skilled legal representation is critical to defending the charges.

 Beyond the forms of conduct that’s prohibited by state law, there are also different degrees of offenses.
 The severity of the charges depends upon the type of drug and the amount.
 Minnesota uses a schedule of controlled substances, separating different drugs into five categories according to their accepted medical usage, risk of leading to addiction, and other factors.
 In general, the degree of the crime is a product of:

 - Its listing on the Schedule of Controlled Substances ranging from I to V, with I as the most dangerous;